Universiteit Leiden

 Research

 My research considers computational methods (e.g., Machine Learning) that enable the (semi-) automated extraction of meaningful archaeological entities from large bodies of digital data from different sources as a starting point for archaeological analysis and heritage management.
-Examples include the detection of burial mounds in LiDAR data, or the detection of archaeological concepts in excavation reports.
-I also conduct multi-proxy analysis of human-environmental interaction with a focus on settlement patterns and resource use.
+Examples include the detection of burial mounds in remote sensing data and the detection of archaeological concepts in excavation reports.
+I also study human-environmental interaction with a focus on resource use and landscape change.

-Since 1993 I have regularly participated in archaeological fieldwork, namely survey and excavation.
-My two main fields of research have been the prehistoric archaeologies of Central Europe (fieldwork in Germany, Austria, and Switzerland) and Latin America (fieldwork in Bolivia, Peru, and Mexico).
-My involvement in surveying tasks during many of these projects facilitated my specialization in Digital Archaeology since my PhD research.
-In my research I have extensively collaborated with computer scientists, geomatic engineers, geographers, geophysicists and palaeoecologists.
+Since 1993 I have regularly participated in archaeological fieldwork (survey, excavation), studying mainly prehistoric periods in Central Europe (Germany, Austria, Switzerland) and Latin America (Bolivia, Peru, Mexico).
+My involvement in surveying tasks during many of these projects inspired me to explore remote sensing and digital image analysis for archaeological purposes, which eventually facilitated my specialization in digital and computational archaeology.
+In my research, I have extensively collaborated with computer scientists, geomatic engineers, geographers, geophysicists and palaeoecologists.

 Teaching activities

-My teaching deals with digital data and computational tools that we use in archaeology, and the impact this has on the wider field of archaeological research.
-I combine theoretical and practical perspectives through a mix of lectures, written and practical assignments, and lab work, linking my teaching to ongoing research wherever possible.
+My teaching deals with digital data and computational tools that we use in archaeology and the impact this has on the wider field of archaeological inquiry.
+I combine theoretical and practical perspectives through a mix of lectures, written and practical assignments, linking my teaching to ongoing research wherever possible.
 An important element of my teaching is the individual guidance of students during their thesis research.

 Curriculum vitae